Newbcake/quest-speedrunning-auto-splitter/README.md

 # Quest Speedrunning Auto Splitter

+Be sure to **download the project** and open all of the files in LiveSplit Templates.
+Otherwise, you won't have the formatting or the splits.

 Using this plugin requires the LiveSplit program with the LiveSplit server component.

 Installation and setup guide can be found here: